 "I hope to communicate what it's like to be a grad student at UMD, and the possibilities that it brings, in the compact, vibrant, and accessible way that film does best," says Telhami about the UMD project.

-The films, which will launch sometime this fall, also aim to make the graduate experience more accessible to potential students from all walks of life.
+The films, which will launch sometime this spring, also aim to make the graduate experience more accessible to potential students from all walks of life.
 Participants include Lauren Ramsey (Public Health), Rishvi Jayathilake (Chemistry), Yooni Choi (Public Health), Sarah Beckwith (Business), Leo Torres (Bioengineering), Nabila Hijazi (English), Matthew Aruch (Education), Aakash Aggarwal (Telecommunications), Dana Arbaugh Varona (Music Education), Ross McCool (Music), Theo Cruthers (Public Policy), Jessica Stern (Psychology), Jonelle Walker (Theatre), Yu (Amber) Ma (Business), Ana Sanchez-Rivera (Geographical Sciences), and Stephanie Allen (Applied Mathematics).

 Concludes Jayathilake, a doctoral student, "I think it is really helpful to hear directly from graduate students about their experiences on the UMD campus, and beyond.
 The fact is that our graduate community is diverse - from underrepresented students to international scholars like myself, and more.
 This film project hopefully presents who we are, and what we wish graduate education to look like in the future."

 (Photos by Anna De Cheke Qualls, Ross McCool, Ramsey Telhami and In-Hye Kang)